-Reve nue Accounts Rec eivable
+Revenue Year Ended December 31,

-Year Ended D ecember 31, December 31,
+Customers 2022 2021 2022 2021

-Customers 2021 2020 2021 2020
+Customer A 18 % 22% 30 % 54 %

-Customer A % % 29 % % 29 %
+Customer B 15 % % 18 % %

-Customer B % 22 % 11 % 54 % 25 %
+Customer C 11 % % % %

-\ Less than 10%
+^{} Less than 10%

 Inventory

 Inventory is valued at the lower of cost, using the first-in, first-out or net realizable value.
 The carrying value of inventory is adjusted for excess and obsolescence based on the Company's evaluation which takes into consideration historical and expected future demand, the effect new products may have on the sale of existing products, technological obsolescence, and other factors including inventory age and shipment.
 At the point of loss recognition, a new lower cost basis for that inventory is established and subsequent changes in facts and circumstances do not result in the restoration or increase in that new cost basis.